CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m02_statistics_for_financial_markets/README.md

 The main reason is that we assume that VWAP is sort of  a fair price then if the market price is below, it will tend to get up and vice versa

-Whenever we get ssignal, we square off the earlier position and enter a new position according to the signal
+Whenever we get signal, we square off the earlier position and enter a new position according to the signal

+### <ins>Step by step calculations</ins> (mean-reversion)
+- (1) If we have a daily volume, we must to calculate de **average daily price** between Adj High, Adj Low, Adj close
+- (2) AVERAGE DAILY PRICE * VOLUME
+- (3) CUMMULATIVE P*V
+- (4) CUMMULATIVE VOLUME
+- (5) VWAP

+VERY IMPORTANT : SQUARRE OFF THE LAST SIGNAL
+We “square off” (close the position) on the last line so the return reflects a complete round-trip and the performance is measurable in cash.

 ---

 # <ins>Basic Strategy Construction</ins>